 In order to be protected under the Act, there is no requirement for an employee to inform their employer of their gender reassignment status or their gender at birth.
 However, if an employee is proposing to undergo gender reassignment or is still in the process of transitioning, they may want to discuss their needs with their employer so the employer can support them during the process.
-Once a transgender person has received gender reassignment surgery and is fully living in the gender they identify with there is no requirement to inform an employer of their Direct discrimination - treating someone less favourably than other employees because of their gender reassignment, whether actual or perceived, or because they associate with someone who intends to undergo, is undergoing or has undergone gender reassignment.
+Once a person has an acquired gender there is no requirement to inform an employer of their sex at birth.

 Indirect discrimination - An example would be where an employer starts an induction session for new staff with an ice-breaker designed to introduce everyone in the room to the others.

 Each employee is required to provide a picture of themselves as a toddler.
 One employee is a trans woman who does not wish her colleagues to know that she was brought up as a boy.
 When she does not bring in her photo, the employer criticises her in front of the group for not joining in.
 It would be no defence that it did not occur to the employer that this employee may feel disadvantaged by the requirement to disclose such information.
 Indirect discrimination can only be justified if it is a proportionate means of achieving a legitimate aim.